thomknoe/pix2grasshopper/readme.md

 ![pix2grasshopper diagram](https://github.com/thomknoe/pix2grasshopper/blob/main/Images/pix2grasshopper_diagram.png)

 The pix2grasshopper component set consists of three different components that combine to create a system for inputting images and generating code.
-They are pix2grasshopper, Code Checker, and Code Executable.
+They are "pix2grasshopper", "Code Checker", and "Code Executable".
 Each component has different communications with OpenAI API and have different outputs for both the Grasshopper and Rhino environment.

 ## pix2grasshopper Component